 Most countries have established legislative standards for at least one fortified food vehicle (oil, salt, wheat, rice, or maize) however, globally, not enough fortified foods are making their way into markets and reaching those most in need; and of the ones that do, low fortification quality remains an issue.
 Quality improvements in recent years have largely been achieved through premix accreditation services through platforms such as the GAIN (Global Alliance for Improved Nutrition) Premix Facility and the traditional capacity building of industry, labs, and government regulators.
 While these efforts have been significant in addressing malnutrition, there is an opportunity to maximize efficiency and increase fortification quality by investing in digital technologies.

-If fortification quality was digitally recorded in the milling/processing environments, this would make the process easier, and thus more transparent.
+If fortification quality were digitally recorded in the milling/processing environments, this would make the process easier, and thus more transparent.
 As a result, this could incentivize the milling industry and downstream buyers to ensure the product they are producing and/or buying meets fortification standards.
 This, in turn, would drive the adoption of more digital technologies.
 It would also lessen the need for government oversight systems, which rely on periodic visits to production environments and checks on fortification quality in markets.

 The digitization of the food fortification process is especially critical in the face of COVID-19 impact on fortification programs, particularly for vulnerable populations in rural areas who have been most affected.
 Expanding the use of existing digital tools to support the reach of fortified foods to these vulnerable groups, while also building towards the future, will help us reach our goal of Zero Hunger.

 How are the UN World Food Programme (WFP) and the WFP Innovation Accelerator supporting food fortification?